Human sperm competition: Ejaculate volume

-The volume of sperm in ejaculates scales proportionately with testis size and, consistent with the intermediate weight of human males testis, ejaculate volume is also intermediate between primates with high and low levels of sperm competition.
+The volume of sperm in ejaculates scales proportionately with testis size and, consistent with the intermediate weight of human males' testes, ejaculate volume is also intermediate between primates with high and low levels of sperm competition.
 Human males, like other animals, exhibit prudent sperm allocation, a physiological response to the high cost of sperm production as it relates to the actual or perceived risk of sperm competition at each insemination.
 In situations where the risk of sperm competition is higher, males will allocate more energy to producing higher ejaculate volumes.
 Studies have found that the volume of sperm does vary between ejaculates, and that sperm produced during copulatory ejaculations are of a higher quality (younger, more motile, etc.) than those sperm produced during masturbatory ejaculates or nocturnal emissions.
 This suggests that, at least within males, there is evidence of allocation of higher quality sperm production for copulatory purposes.
 Researchers have suggested that males produce more and higher quality sperm after spending time apart from their partners, implying that males are responding to an increased risk of sperm competition, although this view has been challenged in recent years.
 It is also possible that males may be producing larger volumes of sperm in response to actions from their partners, or it may be that males who produce larger volumes of sperm may be more likely to spend more time away from their partners.